-Dawn Princess passengers are mostly Australians, with a smattering of New Zealanders, now that the ship is permanently based in Australia.
+Dawn Princess passengers are mostly Australians, with a smattering of New Zealanders.
 The ship's long itineraries attract a high number of seniors, especially in the off season and on the annual world cruise.
 However, during more attractive cruising periods, the ship does get a wide variety of passengers, including families and teachers on holiday.

-Dawn Princess guests tend to be experienced travelers and cruisers, and many have done shorter cruises on other cruise lines (including sister company P&O Australia).
+Dawn Princess guests tend to be experienced travellers and cruisers, and many have done shorter cruises on other cruise lines (including sister company P&O Australia).

 Daytime dress is casual.
 Evening dress codes are either smart casual or formal.
 Princess defines smart casual as "what would be worn to a nice restaurant at home."
 Inappropriate clothing items include beach wear, shorts, baseball caps or casual jeans (frayed or with holes).
 Formal attire includes evening gowns, cocktail dresses or elegant pant suits for woman, and tuxedoes, dark suits or jacket and slacks for men.
 There are typically one to two formal nights per week.